snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 ![Living Room](../assets/img/livingroom-design01.jpg){: .mx-auto.d-block :}

-The dimensions weren't *quite* right, and this lovely sofa table and rug runner would have been too cramped, but *they look great!*
+The dimensions weren't *quite* right, and this sofa table and rug runner :point_down: didn't actually fit, but I like the vibe anyway.

 ![Living Room](../assets/img/livingroom-design02.jpg){: .mx-auto.d-block :}

 ## The Details

-Home takes time.
-Our living room is now in a semi-stable state, but it will continue to evolve to meet our changing needs!
+Home takes time. :house: Our living room is now in a semi-stable state, but it will continue to adapt to our family's changing needs!

 ### Evolution of the Gallery Wall

-When my husband and I first moved in together once we were married, we each came with a random assortment of artwork from our travels. :cambodia: :egypt: :thailand: :india: :vietnam: :israel: :nepal: :sri_lanka: :iran: :peru: I combined it all into a gallery wall in our first apartment in [Northampton, MA](https://en.wikipedia.org/wiki/Northampton,_Massachusetts) in 2015 by laying the artwork out on the floor onto craft paper, tracing the art, then taping the paper to the wall to put nails in. :framed_picture: :hammer:
+When my husband and I first moved in together once we were married :ring: :person_with_veil:, we each came with a random assortment of artwork from our travels. :cambodia: :egypt: :thailand: :india: :vietnam: :israel: :nepal: :sri_lanka: :iran: :peru: I combined it all into a gallery wall in our first apartment in [Northampton, MA](https://en.wikipedia.org/wiki/Northampton,_Massachusetts) by laying the artwork out on the floor onto craft paper, tracing the art, then taping the paper to the wall to put nails in. :framed_picture: :hammer:

 ![Living Room](../assets/img/livingroom-gallerywall1.jpg){: .mx-auto.d-block :}

-I repeated the process when we moved into our tiny Cambridgeport apartment in 2018.
+I repeated the process when we moved into our tiny [Cambridgeport](https://en.wikipedia.org/wiki/Cambridgeport,_Cambridge,_Massachusetts) apartment in 2018.

 ![Living Room](../assets/img/livingroom-gallerywall2.jpg){: .mx-auto.d-block :}